Getting started

 Installation

-Python 3.7 or higher is required. lintquarto itself has only one required package: toml.
+Python 3.10 or higher is required. lintquarto itself has only four required packages: toml, pyyaml, tree-sitter and tree-sitter-markdown.

-You can install lintquarto with pip (from PyPI) or conda (from conda-forge).
+You can install lintquarto with pip (from PyPI or GitHub) or conda (from conda-forge).

 Install with pip